Croatian Party of Rights: 1995–present

 The first president of HDRS was Joško Kovač.
 In September 2007, prominent members Miroslav Rožić and Tonči Tadić left the party.
 In November at the 2007 Croatian parliamentary election, the party suffered a setback, as it won 3.5% of the popular vote and a single seat in Sabor.
-After the 2009 Croatian local elections, which weren't particularly successful for the party either, turmoil in the party leadership escalated when a faction led by former representatives Ruža Tomašić and Pero Kovačević formed a splinter "Croatian Party of Rights dr. Ante Starčević".
+After the 2009 Croatian local elections, which weren't particularly successful for the party either, turmoil in the party leadership escalated when a faction led by former representatives Ruža Tomašić and Pero Kovačević formed a splinter "Croatian Party of Rights — Dr. Ante Starčević".

 At the party convention held on 7 November 2009, Đapić officially stepped down, allowing a new leader to be elected by party members.
 Daniel Srb defeated two other candidates to become the new president of the party.

-Croatian Party of Rights announced that during the Croatian parliamentary election in 2011 holders of their list in VII Electoral District (primary Lika and Gorski Kotar) would be exclusively women.
+The HSP announced that during the Croatian parliamentary election in 2011 holders of their list in VII Electoral District (primary Lika and Gorski Kotar) would be exclusively women.

 The party, for the first time, didn't win any parliamentary seats in the 2011 Croatian parliamentary election, which led to a crisis in Party of Rights; leaders of the Dalmatian branch of the party called for resignation of honorary president Anto Đapić.
 The president of the HSP in Split, Hrvoje Tomašević, asked for Đapić's resignation from politics and election in the party.
 He was supported by the president of the HSP in Dubrovnik, Denis Šešelj.
 This appeal resulted in Đapić's resignation from party politics.

 On 28 January 2013, the Presidency of the Croatian Party of Rights expelled its former honorary president Đapić from the party.
 Srb, the party's president, said that Đapić expelled as he broke his promise that he wouldn't be active in politics. Đapić said that he was shocked by the decision.

+On 16 July 2020, the county council of HSP Split reached a unanimous conclusion on demanding the resignation of the parties presidency and the president, Karlo Starčević, which he strongly opposed at the presidency session.
+HSP Split officials gave a statement, in which they resigned and left the party.

-Election history
+Election results

 Legislative

 The following is a summary of the party's results in legislative elections for the Croatian Parliament.
 The "Total votes" and "Percentage" columns include sums of votes won by pre-election coalitions HSP had been part of and the "Total seats" column includes sums of seats won by HSP in election constituencies plus representatives of ethnic minorities affiliated with HSP.